civo/docs/docs/kubernetes/load-balancers.md

 ---
-description: Defining and managing Kubernetes load balancers on Civo
+description: Learn how to use load balancers with your Civo Kubernetes clusters, and find out how to improve the performance and scalability of your applications.
 ---

 import Tabs from '@theme/Tabs';